kriszyp/lmdb-js/README.md

 If you want to get a true array from the range results, the `asArray` property will return the results as an array.

+### `resetReadTxn(): void`
+Normally, lmdb-store will automatically start a reader transaction for get and range operations, periodically reseting the read transaction on new event turns and after any write transactions are committed, to ensure it is using an up-to-date snapshot of the database.
+However, you can call `resetReadTxn` if you need to manually force the read transaction to reset to the latest snapshot/version of the database.
+In particular, this may be useful running with multiple processes where you need to immediately reset the read transaction based on a known update in another process (rather than waiting for the next event turn).

 #### Snapshots
 By default a range iterator will use a database snapshot, using a single read transaction that remains open and gives a consistent view of the database at the time it was started, for the duration of iterating through the range.
 However, if the iteration will take place over a long period of time, keeping a read transaction open for a long time can interfere with LMDB's free space collection and reuse and increase the database size.
 If you will be using a long duration iterator, you can specify `snapshot: false` flag in the range options to indicate that it snapshotting is not necessary, and it can reset and renew read transactions while iterating, to allow LMDB to collect any space that was freed during iteration.